 Purpose: To promote the protection of natural resources in areas where resources may be particularly sensitive to the impacts of development.

 Typical Land Uses include single-family homes and parks.
-All other uses otherwise permitted by the underlying zoning would be prohibited in the COZ.
+All other uses otherwise permitted by the underlying zoning w the COZ.
 This is a new zone.